HLA-A*3101

 Genetic predisposition

-For safety reasons, the CPIC and the KNMP recommend not starting a treatment with carbamazepine in the case of patients who are HLA-A*3101 positive.
+For safety reasons, the KNMP and the CPIC recommend not starting treatment with carbamazepine in patients who are carriers of HLA-A*3101.
 How you should ultimately proceed is a decision for an attending doctor.

 The following genotypes are determined: